 7. It’s easy to sponsor dependants: Getting a general trading license in Dubai and the UAE doesn’t just make it easy to apply for visas for yourself and your employees, you will also be able to sponsor dependants for their visas as well.
 Whether you require a visa for a spouse, child, maid or driver, the process is straightforward: entry permit, status adjustment, a medical fitness test, then Emirates ID registration and visa stamping.
 As this is such an important process, it’s a good idea to get advice from an expert in setting up UAE free zone businesses to ensure that before starting an application, both you and those you are hoping to sponsor meet the entry criteria.

-8. Getting your general trading license in Dubai and the UAE: So, if it sounds like the right path for your business, the next question is how do you apply for a general trading license in Dubai and the UAE?
+8. Getting your general trading license in Dubai and the UAE: So, if it sounds like the right path for your business, the next question is how do you apply for a general trading license in Dubai or UAE company trade license?
 The first port of call when setting up a UAE mainland business is to approach a sponsor.
 A local sponsor is required by any foreign investor wishing to set up a general trading business in the UAE mainland.
 Local sponsors own 51% of the business with the other 49% owned by the investor or investors – however, profits are not split down these lines and full repatriation is a possibility.
 Sponsors must be professionals, business owners or government employees and citizens of the UAE.
 As this process can be complex, it is advisable to engage the services of a company formation specialist at this stage.

 The first port of call when setting up a UAE mainland business is to approach a sponsor.